Table of contents

-At first glance, the term "fiber" may sound like something that burdens our bodies.
+At first glance, the term "fiber" may sound like something that puts a strain on our bodies.
 But don't let the term mislead you.
 The truth is that fiber is extremely important for healthy digestion and elimination.

 What is dietary fiber?